agude/agude.github.io/_books/the_last_policeman.md

 the cast and crew are doing on set, but to see more of the world and figure out how it got to be the way it is.
-That's what drew me to {{ this_book }}---the opportunity to explore the world just before the apocalypse and understand how it reached this point.
+That's what drew me to {{ this_book }}---the opportunity to explore the world just before the apocalypse and understand how it reached that point.

 The primary plot is a straightforward whodunit.
 A man is found hanged in a McDonald's, and only Detective Palace believes it's murder; suicides,